Goleta, CA

 White, round stickers with an identification number and a free phone number are placed on the underside of a monarch’s hindwing to provide data on movement between overwintering sites, persistence at individual sites, population estimates, and migration patterns.

 Tagged butterflies may arrive in the Grove, but tagging is not allowed on Ellwood Mesa unless permitted by the City of Goleta and other regulatory agencies.
-If you locate a tagged monarch, please report the details about your sighting to Cal Poly’s
+If you locate a tagged monarch, please report the details about your sighting to Cal Poly’s Monarch Alert.

 Can I touch them?